 Content validity refers to the adequacy with which a measure or scale has sampled from the intended universe or domain of content.
 Criterion validity concerns the relationship between scale scores and some specified, measurable criterion.
 Construct validity involves testing a scale not against a single criterion but in terms of theoretically derived hypotheses concerning the nature of the underlying variable or construct.
 The construct validity is explored by investigating its relationship with other constructs, both related (convergent validity) and unrelated (discriminant validity).
-An easy-to-follow summary of the various types of validity is provided in Chapter 5 of Stangor (1998).
+An easy-to-follow summary of the various types of validity is provided in Stangor (2006) and in Streiner and Norman (2003).